Please be sure to read and understand all of the following information prior to attending autocross events.

 participate in the event.
 Vehicles

 are allowed to run at the sole discretion of the Autocross Chair.
+Please stay with your car until the Tech Inspection is complete.

 Continued: A tech inspection good for the whole season is now available.